Seismic networks operated by ECGS

 LuxSNet was developed starting from the early sites of Walferdange, Vianden and Kalborn, with the intention to design a network adequate for the monitoring of potential seismic activity in Luxembourg and its surroundings.
 In addition, the LuxSNet seismic stations also register the seismic waves generated by major earthquakes around the World.

-LuxSNet currently consists of twelve broadband seismic stations.
+LuxSNet currently consists of thirteen broadband seismic stations.
 The broadband stations are equipped with Streckeisen STS-2 (station WLF), Guralp CMG-3ESPC and Nanometrics Trillium Compact sensors.
 All data from LuxSNet are transmitted in real-time to the ECGS data center located in our office building in Walferdange using a cellular network system.
 Some of the sites were first used in a temporary deployment carried out in collaboration with the Karlsruhe Institute of Technology (KIT) in the framework of the project LUXBB.
 These sites have now been re-occupied with long-term deployments of ECGS-owned instruments.

 The Kivu Rift Region Seismic Network (KivuSNet, closed on 1 July 2022)

 The Kivu Rift region lies in the bordering region between the Democratic Republic of the Congo (DRC) and Rwanda in central Africa.
 This region is home to two of Africa’s most active volcanos, Nyiragongo and Nyamulagira, and threatened by an extraordinary combination of natural hazards (volcanic eruptions, earthquakes, landslides, etc.).
 Despite a scientifically unique setting and high hazard level, very limited and intermittent monitoring infrastructure existed in the region until recently, largely due to recurrent conflicts and ensuing the difficult working conditions in the area.

 Over the past years, a consortium of Belgian and Luxembourgian scientists, in collaboration with local partners from DRC, Rwanda and Burundi, continuously developed a dense broadband seismic (KivuSNet) and GNSS (KivuGNet) network in the region.
 KivuSNet is currently composed of 18 broadband seismic (Guralp CMG-3EPSC and Nanometrics Trillium Compact sensors) and three three-element infrasound arrays, while KivuGNet encompasses 16 GNSS stations, mostly co-located with seismic sensors.